-Crowell & Moring's health care practice includes nationally recognized health care fraud counselors, and civil and criminal litigators.
+Crowell & Moring's health law practice includes nationally recognized health care fraud counselors, and civil and criminal litigators.
 Our team is made up of members of our Health Care, White Collar & Regulatory Enforcement, and Government Contracts practice groups, who together establish the firm as a formidable advocate for health care clients grappling with fraud and abuse issues.
 We provide effective and experienced services to clients dealing with the complex and potentially devastating risks associated with fraud and abuse investigations and prosecutions.
-Our firm's primary location in Washington, D.C., provides us ready and regular access to key federal enforcement agencies such as the U.S. Department of Health and Human Services' Office of the Inspector General (HHS-OIG) and the Department of Justice (DOJ), while our intimate understanding and experience in dealing with the federal False Claims Act, the Anti-Kickback Statute, and the Physician Self-Referral Law (or Stark law) permits us to advise and counsel clients on these substantive areas, regardless of location, through lawyers based in each of our U.S. offices.
+Our firm's presence in Washington, D.C., provides us ready and regular access to key federal enforcement agencies such as the U.S. Department of Health and Human Services' Office of the Inspector General (HHS-OIG) and the Department of Justice (DOJ), while our intimate understanding and experience in dealing with the federal False Claims Act, the Anti-Kickback Statute, and the Physician Self-Referral Law (or Stark law) permits us to advise and counsel clients on these substantive areas, regardless of location, through lawyers based in our Los Angeles, San Francisco, Orange County and New York offices.

 Our lawyers recognize the value clients receive by avoiding potential fraud and abuse issues in the first place.
 We frequently assist our clients in the negotiation and crafting of business transactions that eliminate or minimize fraud and abuse risks at the outset.
 For established clients, our compliance counselors are often called upon to assist with the development and review of compliance plans and programs.
 We are also experienced in undertaking internal compliance audits and investigations frequently focused on identified fraud "risk areas."